Friday, April 8, 2022

 By his 12 bird disciples,

-And the blue tear vials in Afghan lapis lazuli glass
+And the vials of blue tears from Afghan lapis lazuli glass

 Went from Roman funerals to chapel vestibules